As adults, we may know what it means to “put yourself in someone else’s shoes.” But does your child understand this?

 - Practice!
 Ask your children about problems they’re having at school or with their friends.
 Is there a friend struggling because she is unpopular?
 Is someone being teased about being different?
 Talk about how that person may be feeling and how your child may be able to help.

-The St. Louis Children’s Hospital Family Resource Center can send you more helpful tools about empathy, including:
+The St. Louis Children’s Hospital Center for Families Resource Library can send you more helpful tools about empathy, including:

 - Information about encouraging empathy